Ben Challenger

-Benjamin Arthur Challenger (born 7 March 1978) is a retired English high jumper.
-His personal best jump of 2.30 metres was achieved when he won the 1999 Summer Universiade.
-His career highlight is a silver medal at the 1998 Commonwealth Games.
+Benjamin Arthur Challenger (born 7 March 1978) is an English retired high jumper.
+His career highlight is winning a silver medal at the Commonwealth Games and competing at the 2000 Summer Olympics.

+Biography

 Born in Loughborough, Leicestershire, Challenger attended Shepshed High School and later he studied sports science at Loughborough University (a course he later abandoned in favour of full-time high jump training).
 As a youth he considered a career in basketball, and toured the US with the Leicester Riders, leading to offers from NBA talent scouts acting for US universities, which he turned down.

+He represented England at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, winning a silver medal, and his personal best jump of 2.30 metres was achieved when he won the 1999 Summer Universiade.
+At the 2000 Olympic Games in Sydney, he represented Great Britain in the high jump event.

+He represented the England team again at the 2002 Commonwealth Games in Manchester and won a bronze medal.

+Challenger was a five-times British high jump champion after winning the British AAA Championships title from 2000 to 2005.

 He is the son of the Showaddywaddy drummer, Romeo Challenger, and the brother of singer Tamzin Challenger.

 Challenger is married to recruitment consultant and fitness instructor Lucy.
 Together they run Studio Challenger in Berkshire, a pilates school.